stevenandrewcruz/ECE2112_PA4/README.md

 VisFemale = board2.loc[(board2['Hometown']=='Visayas')&(board2['Gender']=='Female'),['Name','Track','GEAS','Electronics','Average'],]
 VisFemale
 ```
+For this line of code, the data frame known as `VisFemale` has stored data containing specifically Females in Visayas with their Name, Track, and their data in GEAS, Electronics, and their Averages.
+Using the function `board2.loc` the specified conditions are done essentially locating the specified Hometown and Gender as well as the required columns and their data as shown in mentioned line of code.

 ```python
 display(VisFemale)
 display(VisFemale.loc[(VisFemale['Average']>=60)])
 ```
+The first line of code displays the data in `VisFemale`, while the second line of code locates within the data frame averages greater than or equal to 60 with the use of the function `VisFemale.loc[(VisFemale['Average']>=60)]`.

 # C. CATEGORY-AVERAGE VISUALIZATION
 Examine how the recorded Average differs across the three categorical features Track, Gender, and